 The 6CG7 is an evolution of the famous octal based 6SN7.
 Oz made

 slightly closer, and a slightly lower

 a screen also fitted between

 identical to 6SN7 and it

-ensures the audio signal is amplified very linearly, while maintaining excellent
+ensures the audio signal is amplified very linearly, while

-as I show.
+tubes when set as I show.

 German 6CG7 and some Japanese 6CG7 were made with smaller anodes

-made 6CG7 or 6SN7, and had slightly high µ than Oz versions.
+made 6CG7 or 6SN7, and some had slightly higher µ 21, or 22.
 But

 8dB of global NFB is applied from the output transformer through

 R3&C2 to the top of R6.

 C6, C7, R8, and R11 form a LF gain stepping network to optimize

 V2,3&4 are triode connected EL84, each with individual cathode

 may be used, and you could have 3 different brands together if